FOREX-Dollar rebounds after China rate cut soothes markets

 By Sam Forgione

-euro as riskier assets got a boost from an interest rate cut by
+riskier assets got a boost from an interest rate cut by the

 The People's Bank of China (PBOC) said it was lowering the